What insects are being treated?

-These moths are aggressive feeders and can strip the leaves from their host trees (defoliation).
+These moths are aggressive feeders and can strip the needles from their host trees (defoliation).
 The damage from this defoliation can cause growth loss, stem deformities and even the death of the tree.

-Human exposure to airborne Douglas-fir tussock moth hairs, silken threads, and shed skins during large-scale infestations have caused allergic reactions such as skin rash and possible upper respiratory tract symptoms.
-Unfortunately, outbreaks usually occur in low lying areas that are often populated by people.
-Exposure can cause a lot of discomfort and inconvenience to people who live in affected areas.
+Human exposure to airborne Douglas-fir tussock moth hairs, silken threads, and shed skins during large-scale infestations have caused allergic reactions.
+Examples include skin rash and possible upper respiratory tract symptoms.
+Moth population outbreaks usually occur in populated, low-lying areas.
+Exposure can cause discomfort and inconvenience to people who live in affected areas.

 How are these moth populations being controlled?

 Many methods are used to monitor defoliator populations in B.C.
-These methods include pheromone trapping, egg counts, and defoliation mapping to monitor populations.
+Examples are pheromone trapping, egg counts and defoliation mapping.

-Aerial spraying with Foray 48B® is used for minimizing damage caused by defoliator populations over large or difficult-to-access areas.
-It is also approved for use on certified organic farms.
+Aerial spraying with Foray 48BÒ can reduce damage caused by defoliator populations over large or difficult-to-access areas.

-In addition, Foray 48B® contains a number of inert (inactive) ingredients which improve the performance of the Btk.
-Many of these ingredients are approved food grade additives.
-No petroleum products are used.
+Foray 48BÒ also contains some inert (inactive) ingredients that improve the Btk performance.
+Many of these ingredients are approved food-grade additives.
+It does not use petroleum products.

-Foray 48B® is not harmful to people, dogs, cats, fish, birds, reptiles, or insects such as honeybees, beetles or spiders.
-Btk pest control products have been registered for use in Canada for about 40 years.
+Foray 48BÒ is not toxic or harmful to people, dogs, cats, fish, birds, reptiles, or insects such as honeybees, beetles, or spiders.
+Pest control products containing Btk have been registered for use in Canada for about 40 years.
 It is now the most widely used pest control product in the world.

 What happens during aerial spraying?

-Aerial spraying of Foray 48B® is usually done in the early summer between early June and mid-July depending on the insect species and the weather.
-Spraying takes place very early in the morning (around 5:00 am) which is usually the calmest part of the day.
+Aerial spraying of Foray 48BÒ is usually done in the early summer from early June to mid-July depending on the insect species and the weather.
+Spraying takes place very early in the morning at dawn.
 Spraying may continue throughout the day as long as the weather is suitable.
 Each area is usually treated only once during a season.
-These applications are timed to treat young caterpillars when they are most vulnerable to the effects of Btk.
+These applications are timed to treat caterpillars when they are most vulnerable to the effects of Btk.
 Depending on the size of the treatment area, the aircraft used and weather delays, it may take several mornings to complete one application.

 The treatment area may appear larger than it actually is because the aircraft make turns in areas outside of the treatment area.
 Spraying is carefully controlled by GPS navigation equipment and only occurs over designated areas.

 You will not be directly told of the timing of the aerial spraying, but the general treatment period will be posted on signs near the treatment areas.
-For more information on treatment dates by location, visit the Ministry of Forests, Lands and Natural Resource Operations website at www.for.gov.bc.ca/rsi/ForestHealth/Defoliator_Program.htm.
+For more information on annual defoliator treatments by location, visit the FLNRORD News webpage:

 Are there any health concerns?

-If you wish to avoid contact with the spray, it is recommended that you stay indoors while your property and nearby areas are being sprayed.
-You should wait until the spray has dissipated (dispersed) before going outdoors.
-This will usually take about 30 minutes.
+If you wish to avoid contact with the spray, it is recommended that you close windows the evening before aerial spraying takes place and stay indoors while your property and nearby areas are being sprayed.
+You should wait until the spray has dissipated (dispersed) from the air (usually within an hour, sooner in windy conditions) before going outdoors.
 If you have health conditions and are concerned, you should speak to your health care provider.

 In addition to staying indoors during the spraying, you should also follow standard good hygiene practices.
 These include:

-- Wash all fruits and vegetables before eating or cooking.
+- Washing all fruits and vegetables gathered from the affected areas before eating or cooking